Skatterbrainz/CMHealthCheck/Docs/Export-CMHealthCheck.md

 ```

 ### -Detailed
-Collect more granular data for final reporting
+Collect more granular data for final reporting, or use AutoConfig file

 ```yaml
 Type: SwitchParameter